jpata/hepaccelerate-cms/README.md

  - *I'm a GPU programming expert, and I worry your CUDA kernels are not optimized.
 Can you comment?* Good question!
 At the moment, they are indeed not very optimized, as we do a lot of control flow (`if` statements) in them.
 However, the GPU analysis is still about 2x faster than a pure CPU analysis, as the CPU is more free to work on loading the data, and this gap is expected to increase as the analysis becomes more complicated (more systematics, more templates).
 At the moment, we see pure GPU processing speeds of about 8-10 MHz for in-memory data, and data loading from cache at about 4-6 MHz.
 Have a look at the nvidia profiler results [nvprof1](profiling/nvprof1.png), [nvprof2](profiling/nvprof2.png) to see what's going on under the hood.
 Please give us a hand to make it even better!
  - *What about running this code on multiple machines?* You can do that, currently just using usual batch tools, but we are looking at other ways (dask, joblib, spark) to distribute the analysis across multiple machines.
  - *What about running this code on data that is remote (XROOTD)?* You can do that thanks to the `uproot` library, but then you gain very little benefit from having a fast CPU or GPU, as you will spend most of your time just waiting for input.
+ - *How much RAM is needed?* The amount of RAM determines how much data can be preloaded to memory.
+You can either process data in memory all at once, which makes rerunning very fast, or set up a batched pipeline.
+In case of the batched pipeline, no more than a few GB/thread of RAM is needed.